-Contractor's employees, volunteers, consultants, agents, and any other persons who provide services under this Agreement will be fingerprinted and: (check a or b)

-do NOT exercise supervisory or disciplinary power over children (Penal 11105.3).

-do exercise supervisory or disciplinary power over children (Penal 11105.3).

-Sitike Name of Contractor

-Signature of Authorized Official

-Keri Kirby Name (please print)
+Section 11105.3) (the "Applicant") shall be fingerprinted in order to determine whether each such Applicant has a criminal history which would compromise the safety of Contractor's employees, volunteers, consultants, agents, and any other persons who provide services under this Agreement will be fingerprinted and: (check a or b) do NOT exercise supervisory or disciplinary power over children (Penal 11105.3). do exercise supervisory or disciplinary power over children (Penal 11105.3).
+Our Common Ground, Inc. Name of Contractor Signature of Authorized Official Name (please print) Title (please print) Date Revised 10/5/2017 S.Reed

-Executive Director

-8/12/2021 Date

-Revised 10/5/2017 S.Reed